highdeftant/highdeftant/README.md

 - I'm Anthony 🧔🏾‍♂️
 - I love Programming, Technology and Networking 👨🏾‍💻🛜
-- I currently use Arch Linux and write in Python, Rust and Bash 🐍🦀🌍
+- I currently use Arch Linux and write in Python, Rust, and Bash 🐍🦀🌍
-- Widening my current knowledge by developing on the Flipper Zero
+- Widening my current knowledge by developing on the Flipper Zero 🐬